-- [406S] Comic Visions in French Literature from the Fabliaux to Figaro.
+[406] Comic Visions in French Literature from the Fabliaux to Figaro.
 Analysis of comic perspectives on society, language and literature from Old French farce through the early modern period.
-Works and authors include Aucassin et Nicolette, selected fabliaux, the Farce de Maistre Pathelin, Marguerite de Navarre, Rabelais, Molière and Le Mariage de Figaro.
+Works and authors include Aucassin et Nicolette, selected fabliaux, the Farce de Maistre Pathelin, Marguérite de Navarre, Rabelais, Molière and Le Mariage de Figaro.
 Taught in the original French or in modern French translation when appropriate.
-Prerequisite, 211 or above, or consent of instructor. - 408F The Masters of French Classical Comedy.
-Discussion of the comical elements in several dramatic masterpieces by Molière, Marivaux and Beaumarchais serves as the point of departure for an analysis of the society and culture of seventeenth- and eighteenth-century France.
+Prerequisite, 211 or above, or consent of instructor.

+[408] The Masters of French Classical Comedy.
+Discussion of the comical elements in several dramatic masterpieces by Molière, Marivaux and Beaumarchais serves as the point of departure for an analysis of the society and culture of 17th- and 18thcentury France.
 Prerequisite, 211 or 212.
-A course designed for senior concentrators.
-O'Neal. - [410] Bewildered, Befuddled and Benighted: The Enlightenment's Poetics of Confusion.
-Paradoxically and for a variety of reasons, eighteenth-century French literature often represents order through disorder, sociability through confinement and clarity of thinking through confusion.
+Course designed for senior concentrators.

+410S Bewildered, Befuddled and Benighted: The Enlightenment's Poetics of Confusion.
+Paradoxically and for a variety of reasons, 18th-century French literature often represents order through disorder, sociability through confinement and clarity of thinking through confusion.
 Authors include Prévost, Voltaire, Graffigny and Diderot.
 Rousseau and Laclos will be used to illustrate the possible consequences of this kind of enlightenment.
+Prerequisite, one 300- or 400-level literature class.
+Limited to juniors and seniors or consent of instructor.
+O'Neal.

-Prerequisite, 211 or 212. - [415F] Writing the City: Literary Paris.
-Examination of the ways in which an increasingly modern Paris looms large in the nineteenth-century literary imagination.
-Topics include money, licit and illicit pleasure, alienation, "flânerie," fashion, urban renewal and decadence.
-Attention to the historical and social geography of nineteenth-century Paris complements close readings of Balzac, Girardin, Flaubert, Baudelaire, Zola and Verne.
-Prerequisite, 211 or above, or consent of instructor. - 425F Powers of Desire: The Nineteenth-Century French Novel.
+[415] Writing the City: Literary Paris.
+Examination of the ways in which an increasingly modern Paris looms large in the 19th-century literary imagination.
+Topics include money, licit and illicit pleasure, alienation, flânerie, fashion, urban renewal and decadence.
+Attention to the historical and social geography of 19th-century Paris complements close readings of Balzac, Girardin, Flaubert, Baudelaire, Zola and Verne.
+Prerequisite, 211 or above, or consent of instructor.

+[425] Powers of Desire: The Nineteenth-Century French Novel.
 Examination of how desire fuels French fictional narrative, from the Romantic "mal du siècle" to the Decadent "fin du siècle."
 Topics include sexuality and selfhood, prostitution, consumerism, fetishism and vampirism.
 Attention given to contemporaneous non-literary discourses taking up these topics such as medicine and the law.
-Authors studied may include: Chateaubriand, Duras, Sand, Balzac, Flaubert, Zola, Verne, Rachilde.
-Emphasis on student-run discussion, oral presentations, written papers, final exam.
+Authors studied may include Chateaubriand, Duras, Sand, Balzac, Flaubert, Zola, Verne, Rachilde.
+Emphasis on student-run discussion, oral presentations, written papers and a final exam.
 Prerequisite, 211 or 212.
 A course designed for senior concentrators.

-Morgan. - [430F] Constructing and Deconstructing Romanticism.
-This course will explore the complexity of French Romanticism as it informs the society's image of itself through six novels and other documents from the period.
-A comparatist approach will characterize Romantic features in the novels, such as the emergence of Romantic heroes and other types.
-Particular attention will be devoted to Romantic stereotypes and the way in which elements of French culture are distorted by Romantic representations.
-All students will also collaborate in a common project to be decided upon as a group early in the semester. - [435S] Reality as Fragment: Surrealism, the Absurd and Commitment Between the Two Wars.
+431S Novel and Society: Spectacle and Celebration in the Nineteenth Century.
+Among the many social phenomena that the 1789 revolution gave rise to, theatricallity and festivity went on to be fundamental elements of French culture in the 19th century.
+Focus on novels of social commentary and aesthetic experimentation in which these two closely related cultural practices play a major role.
+Topics include the carnivalesque, intoxication, the grotesque, folklore, ritual, masking, performance, transgression and taboo, decadence, definitional ceremonies and the construction of identity.
+Authors studied may include Hugo, Balzac, Flaubert, Sand, Maupassant, Zola.
+Emphasis on student-run discussion, oral presentations, written papers and a final exam.
+Prerequisite, one 300- or 400-level literature class.
+Limited to juniors and seniors or consent of instructor.
+Spires.

+[435] Reality as Fragment: Surrealism, the Absurd and Commitment Between the Two Wars.
 Artistic reactions to World War I and anticipation of World War II.
 Focus on Surrealist movement and on authors/thinkers who systematically questioned social and political assumptions about coherence and meaning.
 Dream, idealism, the self and ideology.
 Readings from Aragon, Breton, Yourcenar, Giraudoux, Michaux and Malraux.
-Class material includes poetry, narratives and visual art with work on Surrealist painting and cinema and Renoir's La regle du jeu.
-Prerequisite, 211 or above, or consent of instructor. - 440S Lessons Learned: Education in Twentieth-Century Literature.
-Exploration of literary and cinematic portrayals of youth and the passage to adulthood, with a focus on the role of the school.
-Topics include the adolescent body, gendered identity, social structures and narrative strategies.
-Authors studies include
+Class material includes poetry, narratives and visual art with work on Surrealist painting and cinema and Renoir's La Règle du jeu.
+Prerequisite, 211 or above, or consent of instructor.